FAZuH/faz-db/README.md

-# Kans (IN DEVELOPMENT)
+# WynnDB (IN DEVELOPMENT)
-Python program that fetches stats of online players and guilds with online members, and saves it into a MySQL database.
+Python program that fetches stats of online players and guilds, and saves it into a MySQL database.

 Code design is inspired by moto-bot!

 ## Key Features
 - Asynchronous API and database calls
+- Typehinted with scrict pyright type analysis
 - Multithreaded tasks
 - Object oriented design
 - Ratelimit handling